 The Array Services daemon, arrayd, can take one or more filenames as arguments.
 It reads them all, and treats them like logical continuations (in effect, it concatenates them).
 If no filenames are specified, it reads /usr/lib/array/arrayd.conf and /usr/lib/array/arrayd.auth.
-A different set of files, and any other arrayd command-line options, can be written into the file /etc/config/arrayd.options, which is read by the startup script that launches arrayd at boot time.
+A different set of files, and any other arrayd command-line options, can be written into the file /etc/config/arrayd.options, (for SGI ProPack 4, this file is /etc/sysconfig/array) which is read by the startup script that launches arrayd at boot time.